terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 #### **3c.1.1 The PAL framework simplifies tasks**

 **Real world apps change quickly**.
 PAL apps are used to analyze complex environments that are constantly changing.
 You need a framework to allow focus on the parts that matter. **[3.1 code-first agents](/3_agents/)** was my attempt to do show how to create app agents (AI, non-AI) without a framework (I did not really understand how PAL worked then).
 Its a lot of work.
 Complexity.
-Its difficult to focus on the core task.
+Its difficult to focus on the core task. **PAL is a framework that manages the complexity of creating AI apps**.

 <img src="/assets/pal_9_13.png" alt="drones" width="85%" style="border: 1px solid #999;">